alv31415/Lorentz/README.md

 ## Colour of Attractor

-The attractor is drawn using a "rainbow" effect.
+The attractor is drawn using a "rainbow" effect (if specified within the constructor).
 This is done by converting the colour from RGB to HSB (hue, saturation and brightness).
 The hue is then changed slightly, producing a new colour.
 We then turn this colour back into its RGB form.
 This is done by the function *changeHue*:

 ```
 public Color changeHue(Color colour, int factor) {